amorychambers/ci-ms4-django/README.md

 - Filtering options for products with different tags
 - User created product reviews that can be posted and updated by authorised users from the details page

+User Stories: 1, 3, 4, 9, 15, 16

 ### Star Ratings

-- Up-to-date average star ratings from user ratings on all products
+- Up-to-date average star ratings from user ratings on all products, with specific user ratings associated with user reviews and profiles

 ### Checkout